Fiddler on the Roof (original Broadway cast recording)

-Fiddler on the Roof, subtitled The Original Broadway Cast Recording, is the album containing the original studio cast recording of the 1964 Broadway musical Fiddler on the Roof.
-The album was released in the same year on RCA Victor.
+Fiddler on the Roof, subtitled The Original Broadway Cast Recording, is an album containing a recording of the 1964 Broadway musical Fiddler on the Roof made by its original cast.
+The album was released in the same year on RCA Victor (LOC/LSO-1093).

 The album peaked at number 7 on the U.S. Billboard Top LPs chart for two consecutive weeks in January–February 1965 and finished 1965 as the fifth best-selling album of the year in the United States according to Billboard.

-The album is also available on CD (RCA Red Seal RCD1-7060).
+In 1986, the album was first issued on compact disc as RCA Red Seal RCD1-7060.

 In 2020, the recording was selected by the Library of Congress for preservation in the National Recording Registry for being "culturally, historically, or aesthetically significant".